Jumpscale/g8cockpit/docs/installation/prep/CloudSpace/CloudSpace.md

 Creating the cloud space upfront gives you the advantage that you can assert that your cloud space gets a public IP address before continuing with the installation.

-> When creating a new cloud space through the it is highly recommended not to use any capital letters
+> When creating a new cloud space through the it is highly recommended not to use any capital letters, since uppercases will be ignored/converted to lowercases

 - Creating a new cloud space with the **Cloud Broker Portal**: